pierml/pierml.github.io/_posts/2019-20-06-run-kali-linux-under-windows.md

 ![img]({{ 'assets/images/kali_linux_metapackages.jpg' | relative_url }}){: .center-image }*List of Kali linux metapackages*

-## 8.How to access you windows or linux files
+## 8.How to access your windows or linux files

 From the linux bash, you can access your windows files from the link `/mnt/c` for the c drive and `/mnt/d` for your d drive and etc...